March 7, 2017 ALERT: Please see our News & Alerts Page for Information about the Suspension of Premium Processing for H-1B Visa Petitions.

 All international scholars who come to the university on regular tenure-track faculty appointments must eventually obtain immigrant or permanent resident status.
 Canadians may elect a status called TN, but this status may have undesirable tax repercussions; the scholar may also run into problems with the concept of dual intent (see above).
 Dual intent is not applicable to persons in TN status.

 Unfortunately, permanent residency is not easy to obtain, requires much lead time and, in some cases, is simply not available.
 In many (but not all) cases, it is necessary to secure H-1B status as a bridge to permanent residence.
 Please note that a scholar can only be in H-1B status for six years.
-Consult ISSS for guidance in such cases or refer to our pages on immigrant status.
+Consult ISSS for guidance in such cases or refer to our pages on LPR/Green Card Immigrant Status.
 Please call ISSS for specific information and guidance in individual cases.
 In negotiating with international scholars for positions as permanent faculty or researchers, departments must always keep in mind the delays and difficulties of obtaining immigrant status.
 It is important not to make promises that the university cannot keep.
 We urge hiring departments to contact us during the hiring process rather than after decisions have been made.

 Interviews for new faculty are complex and delicate.
 They involve many considerations—some scholarly, some legal, and some concerned with research issues.
 Immigration matters need some attention in this setting if the department is contemplating a foreign hire.
 The easiest way to accomplish this is to offer anyone you are interviewing the option of scheduling some time with an advisor in ISSS.
 This allows the potential hire to ask questions and to discover the level of immigration services we offer.
 It also allows the hiring faculty to concentrate on matters other than immigration, and protects the university from making costly immigration errors.